Eating disorders (EDs) are complex illnesses resulting from interacting biological, psychological and socio-environmental factors.

-Certain family factors have been shown to place an individual at a higher risk of developing an eating disorder/disordered eating.
-These factors include: a family history of mental illness, maladaptive family attitudes to food/weight, aversive mealtime experiences, communication problems, children who are given too much responsibility to parent themselves, neglect/abuse, high parental standards, among others.
+Certain family factors have been shown to place an individual at a higher risk of developing an eating disorder or disordered eating.
+These factors include: a family history of mental illness, maladaptive family attitudes to food or weight, aversive mealtime experiences, communication problems, children who are given too much responsibility to parent themselves, neglect or abuse and high parental standards, among others.

 Research in the community has examined how peer attitudes about food and weight are transmitted within social groups.
 Eisenberg and Neumark-Sztainer (2010) observed that girls who reported more dieting in their peer group had a greater likelihood of engaging in chronic dieting and being dissatisfied with their bodies.
 In addition to peer influences, membership in certain subgroups such as athletics, dance, and modeling may provide increasing pressure to maintain a certain weight and therefore place an individual at greater risk of becoming preoccupied with food and weight.

-A variety of psychological factors have been implicated in the etiology of EDs including low self-esteem, depression, decreased feelings of effectiveness, perfectionism, rigidity, overvaluation of appearance, difficulties with distress tolerance, emotional dysregulation, excessive concern with the opinion of others (Jacobs et al., 2009, Vohs, 2001).
-It is important to consider how individual psychological traits may be affected by individual’s sociocultural environment.
+A variety of psychological factors have been implicated in the etiology of EDs, including low self-esteem, depression, decreased feelings of effectiveness, perfectionism, rigidity, overvaluation of appearance, difficulties with distress tolerance, emotional dysregulation and excessive concern with the opinion of others (Jacobs et al., 2009, Vohs, 2001).
+It is important to consider how individual psychological traits may be affected by the individual’s sociocultural environment.